A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Introduction

 \section{Introduction}

 Bayesian Networks (BNs) are probabilistic graphical models that have been widely used for representing dependencies and independencies among variables of a problem \citep{ref1, ref2}.
-We can consider a BN as a compact representation of a joint probability distribution function \citep{ref3}.
-A BN consists of a structure which is a Directed Acyclic Graph (DAG), and a parameter set which represents the quantitative information about dependencies among a set of variables.These networks have been widely used in the fields of machine vision \citep{ref4}, bioinformatics \citep{ref5}, data fusion \citep{ref6}, and decision-making support systems \citep{ref7}.
-Learning the structure of a BN has attracted a great deal of attention over the last decades.
+One can consider a BN as a compact representation of a joint probability distribution function \citep{ref3}.
+A BN consists of a structure which is a Directed Acyclic Graph (DAG), and a parameter set which represents the quantitative information about dependencies among a set of variables.
+These networks have been widely used in machine vision \citep{ref4}, bioinformatics \citep{ref5}, data fusion \citep{ref6}, and decision support systems \citep{ref7}.
 Although many approaches have been developed for learning a continuous BN, there is a lack for the discrete one.
-The reason is learning a discrete BN is a challenging problem due to the large parameter space and the difficulty in searching for an efficient structure.
-However, the problem becomes more challenging when we need to learn a sparse BN from high-dimensional discrete data.
+The reason is that learning a discrete BN is a challenging problem due to the large parameter space and the difficulty in searching for an efficient structure.
+However, the problem becomes more challenging when we need to learn a sparse BN from a high-dimensional discrete data.
 There is great demand for sparse structures in a broad collection of problems from brain sciences \citep{ref29} to biological sciences \citep{ref28}.
-For example, identifying brain regions interacting in task performance \citep{li2008}, or modeling the interacting patterns between genes from microarray gene expression data \citep{rodin2005} represents high-dimensional data in which the number of samples is equal or less than the number of variables.
-In addition, many real-world networks, such as gene association networks and brain connectivity networks are sparse \citep{ref9}.
+For example, identifying functional brain networks \citep{zhu2021}, or modeling the interacting patterns between genes from microarray gene expression data \citep{kourour} represents high-dimensional data, in which the number of samples is equal or less than the number of variables \citep{ref56}.
+In addition, many real-world networks, such as gene association networks and brain connectivity networks are sparse \citep{ref53}.
 Hence, accurately learning a sparse structure from such datasets is of great importance.

-Most methods that have been proposed for BN structure learning fall into three categories: 1) constraint-based methods \citep{ref8} such as PC \citep{ref13}, MMPC \citep{ref14}, and FCI \citep{ref15}, 2) score-based methods \citep{ref9,ref10}, and 3) hybrid methods \citep{ref11,ref12} such as MMHC \citep{ref14}.
-With growing tendency toward sparse modeling, score-based methods have attracted more attention since their capability of applying constraints to the score functions.